Diversity and Inclusion in Surgery - Colorectal Opportunity in Research – DISCOveR

 Application Review

-The Research Foundation of the American Society of Colon and Rectal Surgeons DISCOveR task force will review the applications and select the two participants.
+The Research Foundation of the American Society of Colon and Rectal Surgeons DISCOveR task force will review the applications and select up to four (4) participants.
 If accepted, students must participate in the entire four (4) week curriculum.
-Members of the task force serve pro bono and do not participate in evaluation of applications from applicants or institutions in which there is a conflict of interest..
+Members of the task force serve pro bono and do not participate in evaluation of applications from applicants or institutions in which there is a conflict of interest.